 We want to find out how people are feeling about sustainability; both as a wider subject, and in relation to their personal lives.
-So in May 2018 we released a survey that asked young people about their attitudes to sustainability.
+So in May 2018 we released a survey asking young people about their attitudes towards sustainability.
 Then, through work with schools during those first few months, we designed and released two further surveys, one for adults, and one for children under the age of twelve.

-These surveys were designed to help you explore and question your own feelings, learning, thinking, knowledge, and assumptions around sustainability.
-Through which we would gain a better insight into how young people, teachers, and other community members and educators feel about sustainability and sustainability education.
+These surveys are designed to help you explore and question your own feelings, learning, thinking, knowledge, and assumptions around sustainability.
+Through which we gain a better insight into how children, young people, teachers, and other community members and educators feel about sustainability and sustainability education.

 Our surveys have now relaunched for their second year, please follow the links below to complete the one that is relevant to you.